FedoraQt/MediaWriter/README.md

 ## Translation

-If you want to help translate Fedora Media Writer, please visit our [Weblate project page](https://translate.fedoraproject.org/projects/fedora-media-writer/mediawriter/).
+If you want to help translate AcreetionOS Media Writer, please visit us atprojects/fedora-media-writer/mediawriter/).

-Information about the individual Fedora flavors is retrieved from the Fedora websites and translated as a separate project.
+Information about the individual AcreetionOS flavors is retrieved from the Fedora websites and translated as a separate project.

 ## Troubleshooting

 If you experience any problem with the application, such as crashes or errors when writing to your drive, please open an issue here on GitHub.

-Please attach the `FedoraMediaWriter.log` file from your Documents folder (`$HOME/Documents` on Linux and macOS, `%USERPROFILE%\Documents` on Windows).
+Please attach the `AcreetionOSMediaWriter.log` file from your Documents folder (`$HOME/Documents` on Linux and macOS, `%USERPROFILE%\Documents` on Windows).
 It contains some non-sensitive information about your system and a log of all events during the session.

 ### My flash drive stopped working after writing

 We understand how frustrating this can be, especially if it was a drive you relied on.
 We'd like to help explain what may have happened.

-Fedora Media Writer writes the Fedora image sequentially to your drive and then reads it back in full to verify the result — much like a large file copy, just at the raw device level.
+AcreetionOS Media Writer writes the image sequentially to your drive and then reads it back in full to verify the result — much like a large file copy, just at the raw device level.
 From the hardware's perspective, there is nothing unusual about this.
 There are no special commands involved that could instruct a drive to misbehave, and the application has no ability to damage the physical flash memory.

 Flash drives do have a limited number of write cycles before the memory naturally wears out, but that limit is typically in the tens of thousands for standard hardware.
-A single write-and-verify pass uses a tiny fraction of that budget, so ordinary use of Fedora Media Writer will not meaningfully shorten the life of a healthy drive.
+A single write-and-verify pass uses a tiny fraction of that budget, so ordinary use of AcreetionOS Media Writer will not meaningfully shorten the life of a healthy drive.

 If your drive is no longer recognized, here are the most likely explanations:

 - **The drive is in an inconsistent state.** If the write process was interrupted, the drive's partition layout may be left in a state the operating system cannot recognize.
-This is recoverable — try using Fedora Media Writer's own **Restore** feature, or use *Disk Management* on Windows / `fdisk` or `gparted` on Linux to reformat it manually.
+This is recoverable — try using AcreetionOS Media Writer's own **Restore** feature, or use *Disk Management* on Windows / `fdisk` or `gparted` on Linux to reformat it manually.
 - **The drive uses low-quality components.** Very cheap USB drives are often built with flash memory and controllers that cannot sustain the heat generated by continuous high-speed writing.
-Fedora Media Writer writes at full speed and then immediately reads the entire drive back to verify — this sustained workload can push such drives beyond what they were designed to handle.
+AcreetionOS Media Writer writes at full speed and then immediately reads the entire drive back to verify — this sustained workload can push such drives beyond what they were designed to handle.
 - **The drive was already near end of life.** Flash memory can fail suddenly once it reaches its limit.
 If the failure coincided with writing a Fedora image, it is very likely the drive would have failed just the same had you been copying any other large file at the time.

 If the drive shows up as read-only or containing no media, the flash memory controller has most likely detected an internal failure.
 This is a sign that the drive has reached the end of its life and will need to be replaced.